readium/ts-toolkit/navigator/docs/epub/CustomizingListeners.md

 - `handleLocator`: fires when a link has been tapped or clicked
 - `textSelected`: fires when text was selected inside the iframe
 - `contentProtection`: fires when the content protection is triggered
+- `contextMenu`: fires when the context menu is triggered (must be disabled in the `contentProtection` configuration, see [Content Protection](./ContentProtection.md) for more information)

 Your listeners object should look like this if you do not customize them at all.